opal/opal.github.io/source/docs/compiled_ruby.html.md

 ```

 **self** is mostly compiled to `this`.
 Methods and blocks are implemented
-as javascript functions, so their `this` value will be the right
+as JavaScript functions, so their `this` value will be the right
 `self` value.
 Class bodies and the top level scope use a `self` variable
 to improve readability.

-**nil** is compiled to a `nil` javascript variable. `nil` is a real object
+**nil** is compiled to a `nil` JavaScript variable. `nil` is a real object
 which allows methods to be called on it.
 Opal cannot send methods to `null`
-or `undefined`, and they are considered bad values to be inside ruby code.
+or `undefined`, and they are considered bad values to be inside Ruby code.

 **true** and **false** are compiled directly into their native boolean
 equivalents.
 This makes interaction a lot easier as there is no need